Book a veterinary appointment with Vetary and give back to a pet shelter in need!

 We often get calls from rude people that are trying to threaten or ridicule us, seem to enjoy grossing us out with the gory details of their hunting stories, or tell us they will kill the animal if we don't come right now and pick it up.
 Fact is that most of us home based rehabilitators can't just rush out and drive around to pick up animals.

 Who will take care of the critters we already have?
 The focus has to be on the animals already there.
 We are happy to take in critters, but we are so grateful when people can bring them to us.
 We simply don't have the resources to do everything they expect us to do, but the majority of people that call want to help and don't mind the transporting the critter.
+Sometimes you can work with humane animal removal services as well.

 Can I make a lot of money being a wildlife rehabilitator?